-- Yearly mammograms starting at age 40 and continuing for as long as a woman is in good health. - Clinical breast exams (CBE) should be part of a periodic health exam, about every three years for women in their 20s and 30s and every year for women 40 and over. - Women should report any breast change promptly to their healthcare providers.
+- Yearly mammograms starting at age 40 and continuing for as long as a woman is in good health. - Clinical breast exams (CBE) should be part of a periodic health exam, about every three years for women in their 20s and 30s and every year for women 40 and over. - Women should report any breast change promptly to their health care providers.
 Breast self-exam (BSE) is an option for women starting in their 20s. - Women at increased risk (e.g., family history, genetic tendency, past breast cancer) should talk with their doctors about the benefits and limitations of starting mammography screening earlier, having additional tests (e.g., breast ultrasound or MRI), or having more frequent exams. - American Cancer Society

-In Broward County, 77.2% of women aged 40 and older had a mammogram in the past two years.
+In Broward County, 86.1% of women aged 40 and older had a mammogram in the past two years.

-- Less favorable than the 76.5% found across Florida. - Statistically comparable to the 70.2% national prevalence. - TREND: Statistically unchanged from the Broward County prevalence recorded in 1994 (75.2%).
+- More favorable than the 76.5% found across Florida and the 74.6% national prevalence. - TREND: Statistically higher than the Broward County prevalence recorded in 1994 (75.2%).

-Had a Mammogram in the Past 2 Years (Women 40+) (Broward County)
+Had a Mammogram in the Past 2 Years (Women 40+)

-- Source: PRC Quality of Life Surveys, Professional Research Consultants [Item 48] - Behavioral Risk Factor Surveillance System, Centers for Disease Control, 2004 Florida Data - 2005 PRC National Health Survey, Professional Research Consultants - Healthy People 2010, National Center for Health Statistics/CDC/Public Health Service
+Source: • PRC Quality of Life Surveys, Professional Research Consultants [Item 185]

+Behavioral Risk Factor Surveillance System, Centers for Disease Control, 2005 Florida Data

+• Healthy People 2010, National Center for Health Statistics/CDC/Public Health Service